vEnhance/1802/src/parametric.typ

 - Need to differentiate $bf(r)$?
 Differentiate each component.
 - Need to integrate $bf(r)$?
 Integrate each component.
 - Need the absolute value of $bf(r)$?
-Square root of sum of components.
+Square root of sum of squares of components.
 And so on.

 An example of Evan failing to do this is shown in @fig-brainfart.